NHL Status Report: Matthews could return for Maple Leafs on Wednesday | NHL.com

 Toronto Maple Leafs

-Auston Matthews, Matthew Knies and Nicolas Roy each skated Monday, and the forwards could return against the Columbus Blue Jackets on Wednesday (7 p.m.
+Auston Matthews, Matthew Knies and Nicolas Roy each will accompany the Maple Leafs on their five-game road trip and could return against the Columbus Blue Jackets on Wednesday (7 p.m.
 ET; FDSNOH, SNP, SNO, SNE, SN360).
-Matthews, the Maple Leafs captain has missed their past five games because of a lower-body injury; Knies (lower body) and Roy (upper body) have missed the past three. … “I’d say (they’re) close,” Toronto coach Craig Berube said.
-“So, I’ll probably know (Tuesday) if they’re available for Wednesday.” … Berube said defenseman Jake McCabe, who left a 5-2 loss at the Montreal Canadiens on Saturday with an upper-body injury, should be able to play Wednesday.
+Each of the three forwards practiced for a second straight day Wednesday.
+Matthews, the Maple Leafs captain, has missed the past five games because of a lower-body injury.
+Knies (lower body) and Roy (upper body) have missed the past three. … "It's good that they were out there and finished practice and went through all the drills," coach Craig Berube said.
+"So yes, that's where they're at.
+So that means yes, maybe tomorrow."

+Zach Werenski could play for the Blue Jackets against the Toronto Maple Leafs on Wednesday (7 p.m.
+ET; FDSNOH, SNP, SNO, SNE, SN360), after leaving their previous game with an upper-body injury.
+The defenseman left late in the second period of a 5-1 win against the Washington Capitals on Monday and will skate Wednesday morning before a decision is made.
+He has 21 points (seven goals, 14 assists) in 23 games this season and is second in the NHL in ice time per game (26:26). … Forwards Kirill Marchenko (upper body) and Mathieu Olivier (upper body) will be evaluated Tuesday.
+Marchenko was injured at the morning skate on Monday and did not play; Oliver was injured in the first period.

 New York Rangers